Techtonica/curriculum/agile-development/intro-to-agile.md

 - Test automation

 These are just a few examples, there is so much more.
 Explore Subway Map to Agile practices: https://www.agilealliance.org/agile101/subway-map-to-agile-practices/

+### Minimum Viable Product (MVP)
+Minimum Viable Product (MVP) is a concept from Lean Startup by Eric Reis, defined as an MVP as “the version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.”

+Simply put, an initial version of a product with the minimum core features that will satisfy initial users.

+Some benefits of MVP are:
+- Allows a team to understand how customers actually interact with the product without fully developing the entire product.
+- Provides a feedback loop to guide future deployment.
+- Reduces implementation costs.
+- Creates relationships with early adopters.

+Further reading: [Minimum Viable Product by Agile Alliance](https://www.agilealliance.org/glossary/mvp/#q=~(infinite~false~filters~(tags~(~'mvp))~searchTerm~'~sort~false~sortDirection~'asc~page~1))

 ### Common Agile Misconceptions
 - Agile doesn't mean you don't need to plan